-In general, the contract is awarded to a firm who provides the Best value offer.
+In general, the contract is awarded to a firm who provides the Best Value Offer.
 The best value offer may not necessarily be the lowest bid.
-For example, for the Utah's \$1.4 billion design-build project (reconstruction of the I-15 corridor) the Utah Department of Transportation (UDOT) awarded the contract to the bidder who provided the best value offer to UDOT considering not only the price, but other factors such as design quality, timeliness, and management capability.
+For example, for the Utah's \$1.4 billion design-build project (reconstruction of the I-15 corridor) the Utah Department of Transportation (UDOT) awarded the contract to the bidder who provided the best value offer to UDOT, considering not only the price, but other factors such as design quality, timeliness, and management capability.
 Utah legislators amended their procurement laws allowing UDOT the use of design-build with the best value offer (3).

 It is important to note that the "best value concept" which is used in typical design-build projects was not used for this design-build project.
-The bidding rules of Colorado do not allow such contracting practices yet.
-Awarding contracts to the lowest responsive and responsible bidders still prevails in Colorado, as it did for this design-build project.
-However, CDOT is in the process of developing design-build guidelines that incorporates the best-value concept, primarily for large and complex projects.
+The bidding rules of Colorado did not allow such contracting practices at the time of contract award.
+Awarding contracts to the lowest responsive and responsible bidders still prevailed in Colorado, as it did for this design-build project.
+However, with the passage of the House Bill 99-1324, CDOT will now have the option of using the best value concept in awarding projects.
+CDOT is in the process of developing design-build guidelines that incorporate the best-value concept, primarily for larger and more complex projects.
+These guidelines should be in place before year 2000.

-CDOT is working closely with the office of Attorney General in developing these guidelines.
-It is important to note that these guidelines, once approved, will not replace the existing CDOT design-build manual, which calls for awarding contracts to the lowest /responsible bidder.
+These guidelines, once in place, will not replace the existing CDOT design-build manual, which calls for awarding contracts to the lowest responsive/responsible bidder.
 The best-value concept will be an addition to the already in place CDOT design-build manual (4).
 When a balance of time, quality and price is desired, the best value concept may be more attractive than the lowest bid, since it encourages innovations and allows the contractors to optimize their work force, equipment and schedules.